 Amazon beat off competition from Netflix to complete a reported $250 million rights deal with the Tolkien estate, publisher HarperCollins and New Line Cinema to bring The Lord of the Rings to the small screen back in 2017.

-The TV show is reported to be the most expensive in history and when production expenses like casting, producers and visual effects are factored in, the series is expected to cost more than $1 billion!
+The TV show is reported to be the most expensive in history and when production expenses such as casting, producers and visual effects are factored in, the series is expected to cost more than $1 billion!

-How many episodes will the Lord of the Rings TV series be?
+How many episodes will Amazon's Lord of the Rings TV series be?

-There are reports the opening series of what could become an epic saga will be 20 episodes long, which given the amount of time and money invested in the project wouldn't be a surprise.
+There are reports the opening series of what could become an epic saga will be 20 episodes long.
+Given the amount of time and money invested in the project already, that wouldn't be a surprise.